 - Honour the memory of fallen friends.

 Initially, membership in the Association was restricted to men who had served in any Branch of His Majesty's Air Forces in war.
-Then, in 1947, members of the Womens Auxiliary Australian Air Force were accorded full membership.
+Then, in 1947, members of the Women's Auxiliary Australian Air Force were accorded full membership.
 Now peace-time airmen and airwomen including those in the Reserve Air Force are entitled to full rights of membership.
-The Association seeks to attract serving and recently discharged ex-RAAF personnel to enjoy the camaraderie that comes from having been in the RAAF, and contribute to the support we provide for our fellow colleagues
+The Association seeks to attract serving and recently discharged ex-RAAF personnel to enjoy the camaraderie that comes from having been in the RAAF, and contribute to the support we provide for our colleagues.

 In addition to our historical membership base, eligible membership has now been broadened to include members and former members of any air force or an air element of a defence force as well as spouses, widows, offspring and siblings of members of the Association.
 Also welcome are members of the Australian Air Force Cadets, the Australian Air League and similar organisations having an interest in military aviation.